-- Unconditional admission to Arkansas State University-Beebe. - Completion of a minimum of thirty semester hours, at least fifteen of which must be earned at Arkansas State University-Beebe. - 3.
+- 1. Unconditional admission to Arkansas State University-Newport. - Completion of a minimum of thirty semester hours, at least fifteen of which must be earned at either the Arkansas State University-Newport campus or the Arkansas State University-Beebe campus. - 3.
 Fulfillment of all requirements. - 4.
 Cumulative GPA of at least 2.00. - 5.
 Formal certificate application as prescribed.

-Requirements for each certificate are outlined below:
+Requirements for each certificate are outlined on the following pages.